FunAndHelpfulDragon/python-Functions/ReadMe.md

 ## Update Log

+### 1.1.13

+- Updated `Version.py` to make the notice of new PythonFunction update clearer.

 ### 1.1.12

 - Updated `TerminalDisplay.py` to be able to remove more options in the list at a time.